MarnixMeersman/EEL_Embodied_Intelligence/README.md

 ---

-Feel free to explore, contribute, and provide feedback.
+Feel free to explore, contribute, and share your feedback.
 Thank you for your interest in the NASA EELS Locomotion Simulation project!